-It’s important to remember that most CVs out there are pretty average, with as many as 91% reported suffering from serious errors.
+It’s important to remember that most CVs out there are pretty substandard, with as many as 91% containing serious errors.

-This means you can significantly improve your chances of impressing Australian recruiters by following a few simple CV writing guidelines.
+This means you can significantly improve your chances of impressing Australian recruiters by following a few simple (but important) CV writing guidelines.

 Also, don’t forget that you can save yourself a lot of time – and get a much better result – by using our resume writing service.
 Sometimes, it makes more sense to hire a professional.